 - performance can be measured by quantitative or qualitative results-oriented standards, not time spent doing the job.

-Typically, a position being designated as telecommuting-eligible indicates that partial rather than full-time telecommuting is feasible.
-The Office of Human Resources, in consultation with the departments, will also identify broad categories of positions that are not eligible for telecommuting, including but not limited to direct service and place-specific positions such as police officers, grounds workers, parking support staff, facilities trades workers, including plumbers, electricians, and HVAC technicians, housekeeping (custodial) workers, student health staff, residence life staff, coaches, athletic support and operations positions, receptionist positions, front desk attendants, library circulation and support staff, reference and research librarians, IT direct support positions, vessel operations staff at VIMS, and environmental, health and safety staff.
+Typically, a position being designated as remote work eligible indicates that partial rather than full-time remote working is feasible.
+The Office of Human Resources, in consultation with the departments, will also identify broad categories of positions that are not eligible for remote working, including but not limited to direct service and place-specific positions such as police officers, grounds workers, parking support staff, facilities trades workers, including plumbers, electricians, and HVAC technicians, housekeeping (custodial) workers, student health staff, residence life staff, coaches, athletic support and operations positions, receptionist positions, front desk attendants, library circulation and support staff, reference and research librarians, IT direct support positions, vessel operations staff at VIMS, and environmental, health and safety staff.
 This list of positions is not exclusive, and the Office of Human Resources reserves the right to identify other positions that are not eligible for telecommuting.

 If an employee in an eligible position requests approval for telecommuting, the supervisor, in consultation with the Office of Human Resources, will determine whether the employee is eligible.
 Generally, the following conditions must be met to approve an employee for telecommuting: